-- Number of eligibility determinations - Number of service plans developed - Number of individuals competitively employment at or above the minimum wage - Number of Individuals served per program and county - Consumer satisfaction - Number of cases in compliance with federal, state and agency guidelines - Comparison of Blind Licensed Vendor earnings to the state's average earnings - Number of individuals who received training
+- Number of eligibility determinations - Number of service plans developed - Number of individuals competitively employment at or above the minimum wage - Number of Individuals served by program and county - Consumer satisfaction - Number of cases in compliance with federal, state and agency guidelines - Comparison of Blind Licensed Vendor earnings to the state's average earnings - Number of individuals who received training

 Key performance measures are directly related to the agency's mission to achieve competitive employment and social and economic independence.
-Program goals pertaining to referrals received, referrals processed, eligibility determinations, development of service plans for employment and total served are reviewed on a monthly, quarterly and annual basis.
+Program goals pertaining to each of the above mentioned categories are reviewed on a monthly, quarterly and annual basis.
 The quality of competitive employment placements is assessed by reviewing the number of individuals competitively placed at or above the federal minimum wage.
-Performance measures, consumer satisfaction survey results and compliance with federal and state regulations and agency established policy are reviewed by Quality Assurance.
-Reports are submitted to Senior Managers on a monthly, quarterly and annual basis.
-The results outlined in the Quality Assurance Report are used to assess the need for performance improvement and to evaluate the effectiveness of the strategic planning process.
+Performance measures, consumer satisfaction survey results and compliance with federal and state regulations and agency established policies and procedures are reviewed by Quality Assurance and communicated to Senior Managers on a quarterly and annual basis.
+The results outlined in Quality Assurance Reports are used to assess the need for performance improvement and to evaluate the effectiveness of the strategic planning process.

 The results of key measures are used by Senior Managers to establish short and long term organizational direction and priorities and improve performance.
-The goals, objectives and action plans on the Strategic Management Plan are reviewed quarterly to evaluate trends in terms of meeting program goals.
-Performance measures are not only evaluated in terms of whether or not goals and objectives were met, but also in accordance to how, when and where improvements can be made.
-An assessment of the number of consumers placed in competitive employment and total served provides Senior Managers the opportunity to improve upon the distribution of the workforce and reallocation of resources to reach the unserved and underserved.
-Performance review findings - including those that are disseminated by Quality Assurance - are used to assess deficiencies in service delivery.
-The data affords Senior Managers the opportunity to assess staff training needs and to develop in-service staff development training accordingly.
+The goals, objectives and action plans on the Strategic Management Plan are reviewed quarterly to evaluate trends in terms of meeting program goals and assessing areas in need of improvement.

+An assessment of the number of consumers placed in competitive employment and the total number of consumers served provides Senior Managers with the opportunity to improve upon workforce capacity and reallocation of resources to reach the unserved and underserved.
+Performance review findings - including those that are disseminated by Quality Assurance - are used to assess deficiencies in service delivery as well as the need for staff development training.